How to write an SOP | Statement of Purpose

 The Statement of Purpose is by far the most important document you will write for your study abroad application and therefore it is necessary for you to know the structure and learn some tips regarding-How to write a SOP.
 The Statement of Purpose, as the name suggests, requires you to state your ‘purpose’; in other words your ‘motivation’ behind attending a particular graduate programme.
 It’s absolutely necessary as well as crucial for you to come up with an original and exciting story which the committee hasn’t heard before.
 Your ‘task’ is to write an essay which is not just an engaging read but also includes interesting facts that makes you come across as someone unique and exclusive.
 Usually, it takes approximately one to two months to write your SOP with an ideal length of 750 to 1000 words.

-What should your SOP comprise and what exactly is the admissions committee looking for?
+What should your SOP for abroad education comprise and what exactly is the admissions committee looking for?

 - Inclination to pursue Masters in the chosen discipline.